mir4ef/mea2n/README.md

 ### Current version: 0.0.1

 This is a starting point for a (M)EAN stack applications (with Angular 2 and `http/2`).
 MongoDB drivers are not setup as part of this boilerplate, but can easily be added (with `mongoose` or some other package).
+The idea is to have a setup to get you up and running quickly and to be database agnostic.
+You can easily add a database driver that fits your needs.
 It also uses [Swagger](http://swagger.io) (through `swagger-jsdoc`) to generate the API documentation and visualize it with [Swagger UI](http://swagger.io/swagger-ui/).

 ## Setup